dustinpfister/blog_posts/_posts/electronjs-example-game-mrsun.md

 ## The MrSun Idle Game Prototype and what to know first

 In this post I am writing about a electionjs project example that is my first electionjs game project that is an example of an idle game project.
 I really went off the deep end with this one when it comes to the client system which is composed of many modules of my own design.
 I did not write all of them from the ground up though, many are based on source code exmaples that I have started for many other projects, others are hacked over threejs source code files.
-I have also borrowed code from a few other projects as well and it would look like I will need to relpease any final product based on this under the MIT Liceses becuase of it.
+I have also borrowed code from a few other projects as well, and it would look like I will need to relpease any final product based on this under the MIT Liceses becuase of it.
+In any case this is not a post for people that are [new to using electronjs](/2022/02/07/electronjs-hello-world/)

 ### The full up to date source code for the prootype can be found on Github